Instagram Model & Surfer Bree Kleintop Smolders In Blue Bikini

 “Love this shot,” another user chimed in, trailing the comment with a series of hands raised emoji.

 “So beautiful!
-What a dream,” a third fan raved, adding a heart eyes emoji to the words.
+What a dream,” a third fan raved, adding a heart-eyes emoji to the words.